jakkaj/zonegen/README.md

 In complex VDC systems, IP address management is a problem.
 Networks and zones need their addresses stored somewhere for later reference to ensure everything says sane and routable.
 In this system we just store the IP address once and use convention to calculated the Zone subnet ranges.

 In the sample above we have two ranges - the "dev" environment and a reference to the hub we will be using.
 The CIDR range for the environemnt is /16.
 The subnet CIDR mask is /24.
-This is used in conjunection with the `zone.yaml` file to extract subnet ranges using the zone index offset.
+This is used in conjunction with the `zone.yaml` file to extract subnet ranges using the zone index offset.

 ### Zones